Home

-Your Website Might Be Turning People Away Without You Even Knowing It
+Is Your Website Accessible?
+It Might Be Turning People Away Without You Even Knowing It

-Imagine walking up to a store, but the door won’t open.
+Imagine this… You’re walking up to a store, but the door won’t open.
 No sign, no explanation.
 You’d probably leave, right?

 That’s what an inaccessible website feels like for millions of people every day.
 Buttons they can’t click.
 Forms they can’t fill out.
 Content they can’t access.
 If your site isn’t built with accessibility in mind, you’re turning people away.